If you live in a city, town or suburb, Moles will rarely be a problem in your lawn.

 They have long noses and have a very acute sense of smell.
 Contrary to popular belief, they’re not blind.
-They can see, although their eyes are very small and their sight isn’t very good.
+They can see, although their eyes are tiny and their sight is poor.

 Moles live for an average of 2-3 years but can live as long as 6.

 Worms are a major part of a Moles diet and they can eat up to 60% of their body weight in worms every day.
 They also feed on other invertebrates like Chafer Grubs and Leatherjackets which are harmful to grass and other plants.

 If your lawn has a rich population of Earth Worms, Chafer Grubs and Leatherjackets you might find that a Mole, or Moles are inhabiting your lawn.